-The Helen Ross McNabb Center is thrilled to host the Knoxville Challenger, a six day professional tennis event, held in Knoxville, TN on November 6-11, 2018 at the Goodfriend Indoor Tennis Center.
-The Challenger series is part of the USTA Pro Circuit series, which is designed to provide opportunities to aspiring young American professional tennis players to advance to the top levels of the game.
+The Helen Ross McNabb Foundation is thrilled to host the Knoxville Challenger, a seven-day professional tennis event, held in Knoxville, TN, which benefits the McNabb Center.
+The tournament takes place November 6-12, 2023, at the Goodfriend Indoor Tennis Center.
+The Challenger series is part of the USTA Pro Circuit series, which is designed to provide opportunities to aspiring young international professional tennis players to advance to the top levels of the game.

 To learn more, please visit our Tournament Info section.

 The McNabb Center is the region’s leading nonprofit provider of mental health, substance use, social and victim services.
 By focusing on an individual’s “Well Mind, Well Being,” we provide a quality and compassionate approach to care from infancy through adulthood.
 Since 1948, the Center has proudly served individuals with the most needs and fewest resources.
 Today, the McNabb Center delivers support to more than 30,000 people throughout East Tennessee each year.
 For more information, visit www.mcnabbcenter.org or call 1-800-255-9711.

 With a professional staff including psychiatrists, nurses, clinicians, and case managers, the Center’s clients receive quality care tailored to their specific needs.
 Services are designed for the express purpose of helping people live successfully in their own communities.
 The Center utilizes best practice standards throughout our delivery system.
 We recognize and embrace treatment models for individuals who experience both mental health and addiction issues.
 Although services span across social and economical lines, the Center has a rich history of going above and beyond to provide necessary care to those in the community with the most severe, persistent mental illnesses and the least resources to treat them.

 For more information regarding the McNabb Center’s services and programs, visit www.mcnabbcenter.org.